Shreyansh5525/Gesture-Virtual-Mouse/README.md

   Step 6:

-  For running Voice Assistant:
+  For running the Voice Assistant:
   ```bash
   python Proton.py
   ```
   ( You can enable Gesture Recognition by using the command "Proton Launch Gesture Recognition" )

-  Or to run only Gesture Recognition without the voice assisstant:
+  Or to run only Gesture Recognition without the voice assistant:

-  Uncomment last 2 lines of Code in the file `Gesture_Controller.py`
+  Uncomment the last 2 lines of Code in the file `Gesture_Controller.py`
   ```bash
   python Gesture_Controller.py
   ```